Introduction

 Comma (,) is a placeholder for the thousands separators in the number being displayed.
 It can be used to define the behavior of digits in relation to the thousands or millions digits.

 Asterisk (*) is used to repeat characters.
-The character immediately following an asterisk will be repeated to fill remaining space in a cell.
+The character immediately following an asterisk will be repeated to fill the remaining space in a cell.

 Underscore (_) is used to add space in a number format.
 The character immediately following an underscore character controls how much space to add.
 A common use of the underscore character is to add space to align positive and negative values when a number format is adding parentheses to negative numbers only.
-For example, the number format "0_);(0)" is adding a bit of space to the right of positive numbers so that they stay aligned with negative numbers, which are enclosed in parentheses.
+For example, the number format "0_);(0)" adds a bit of space to the right of positive numbers so that they stay aligned with negative numbers, which are enclosed in parentheses.

 At (@) - placeholder for text.
 For example, the following number format will display text values in blue: